mpievolbio-scicomp/cancer_sim/README.md

 \[[3](#ref-altrock2015)\]
 .

-Here, we present CancerSim, a software that simulates somatic evolution of tumours.
+Here, we present `CancerSim`, a software that simulates somatic evolution of tumours.
 The software produces virtual spatial tumours with variable extent of intratumour genetic heterogeneity and realistic mutational profiles.
 Simulated tumours can be subjected to multi-region sampling to